1984–85 in English football: Diary of the season

 9 January 1985: Only two FA Cup replays survive as cold weather begins to bite.
-Luton score two early goals on their way to a 3–2 win at Stoke while Nottingham Forest win 3–1 in extra time at Newcastle.
+Luton Town score two early goals on their way to a 3–2 win at Stoke City while Nottingham Forest win 3–1 in extra time at Newcastle United.

-12 January 1985: Tottenham are held to a 2–2 draw at QPR and relinquish the league leadership to Everton who beat Newcastle 4–0.
+12 January 1985: Tottenham Hotspur are held to a 2–2 draw at Queens Park Rangers and relinquish the league leadership to Everton who beat Newcastle United 4–0.
 A frozen pitch causes Sunderland's match with Liverpool at Roker Park to be abandoned at half-time.
-Manchester United are beaten 1–0 by Coventry, their second successive home defeat, and lose captain Bryan Robson to a shoulder injury.
+Manchester United are beaten 1–0 by Coventry City, their second successive home defeat, and lose captain Bryan Robson to a shoulder injury.

-16 January 1985: Leicester win their replayed FA Cup tie with Burton 1–0 behind closed doors at Highfield Road.
-Norwich are the first team through to the semi-finals of the Milk Cup following a 1–0 win at Grimsby.
+16 January 1985: Leicester City win their replayed FA Cup tie with Burton Albion 1–0 behind closed doors at Highfield Road.
+Norwich City are the first team through to the semi-finals of the Milk Cup following a 1–0 win at Grimsby Town.
 Juventus beat Liverpool 2–0 in Turin to win the European Super Cup.
 Polish international striker Zbigniew Boniek scores both goals.

 19 January 1985: Arctic conditions decimate today's fixture programme with only 10 matches played across the four divisions.
-Three survive in Division One – Liverpool beat Norwich 4–0 while Aston Villa win 3–0 at Coventry and Chelsea draw 1–1 with Arsenal.
-In the Second Division, Manchester City move into the top three by beating Wimbledon 3–0 and a Tommy Wright hat-trick helps Leeds to a 5–0 win over Notts County.
+Three survive in the First Division – Liverpool beat Norwich City 4–0 while Aston Villa win 3–0 at Coventry City and Chelsea draw 1–1 with Arsenal.
+In the Second Division, Manchester City move into the top three by beating Wimbledon 3–0 and a Tommy Wright hat-trick helps Leeds United to a 5–0 win over Notts County.

-22 January 1985: The three times postponed FA Cup replay between Arsenal and Hereford finally results in a 7–2 win for the First Division side.
+22 January 1985: The three times postponed FA Cup replay between Arsenal and Hereford United finally results in a 7–2 win for the First Division side.

-23 January 1985: Sunderland join Norwich in the Milk Cup semi-finals with a 1–0 win at Watford while QPR hold Ipswich to a goalless draw at Portman Road.
-In FA Cup replays, Tottenham, Huddersfield and Millwall all make it through to round four but Norwich and Birmingham must try again after drawing 1–1 at Carrow Road.
+23 January 1985: Sunderland join Norwich City in the Milk Cup semi-finals with a 1–0 win at Watford while Queens Park Rangers hold Ipswich Town to a goalless draw at Portman Road.
+In FA Cup replays, Tottenham Hotspur, Huddersfield Town and Millwall all make it through to round four, but Norwich City and Birmingham City must try again after drawing 1–1 at Carrow Road.

-26 January 1985: Third Division York City cause the biggest FA Cup upset of the season – a last minute Keith Houchen penalty gives them victory over Arsenal at Bootham Crescent.
-Manchester United reserve goalkeeper Stephen Pears saves a Terry Gibson penalty in his side's 2–1 win over Coventry.
-In delayed third round replays, Blackburn beat Portsmouth 2–1 and Chelsea win 5–0 at Wigan with goal machine Kerry Dixon netting four.
-The Birmingham–Norwich marathon continues as the two sides draw a second replay 1–1 at St Andrew's.
+26 January 1985: Third Division York City cause the biggest FA Cup upset of the season – a last-minute Keith Houchen penalty gives them victory over Arsenal at Bootham Crescent.
+Manchester United reserve goalkeeper Stephen Pears saves a Terry Gibson penalty in his side's 2–1 win over Coventry City.
+In delayed third round replays, Blackburn Rovers beat Portsmouth 2–1 and Chelsea win 5–0 at Wigan Athletic with goal machine Kerry Dixon netting four.
+The Birmingham City–Norwich City marathon continues as the two sides draw a second replay 1–1 at St Andrew's.